 Moreover, RB5 is unusually enmeshed with its context.
 A two-year schedule is a worthy experiment anywhere, and several biennales have tested comparable premises – Manifesta 2006, Taipei 2010, Berlin 2012, for example.
 But the idea of the “chronic” resonates differently here, as do notions of “sustainability”, “persistence” or “borrowed time”.
 To even mention Gaza is to invoke an unimaginably violent two-year cycle in its own right.
 If biennales always produce tensions between autonomy and history, art and language, these tensions mean something very different when the terms at hand are colonialism or ethnic cleansing.

 Rather than rely on artistic representations of these issues, RB5 aims to realize a limited number of modest proposals.
-These include promoting and complexifying Riwaq’s agenda, tracing regional genealogies of cultural production, and structuring RB5 around existing public events in Ramallah and beyond – as well as developing an educational program and catering to the needs of emergent practitioners in collaboration with local and international art institutions.
+These include promoting and complexifying Riwaq’s agenda, tracing regional genealogies of cultural production, and structuring RB5 around existing public events in Ramallah and beyond -– as well as developing an educational program and catering to the needs of emergent practitioners in collaboration with local art institutions.
 The venues for these and other activities are being developed by Riwaq, in collaboration with artists, architects and students.

 Our curatorial premise is to think “through” the structures at our disposal.
 Thinking through structures is not the same as thinking “about” or “against” them.
 This project does not see structures as topics, or as objects of critique necessarily.
 It aims to exemplify the agency of structures per se, and to help shape the audiences these structures produce.

 This includes the biennale as a structure in itself.
 In light of our context, other formats may seem more adequate.
 But a biennale is, first and foremost, a process of accumulation.
 Over the years, its editions inhabit the public eye as a succession of motifs and stories, highs and lows.
 On the other hand, a biennale also enjoys a privileged relationship to outreach and volume, limelight and suspense.
-It is these aspects – a sense of duration and constituency, and of spectacle and ceremony– that form the distinct advantages here.
+It is these aspects – a sense of duration and constituency, and of spectacle and ceremony – that form the distinct advantages here.

 In other words, RB5 focuses on bodies in space: who was here before, who’s still around, and what could structures like Riwaq have to do with that.
 So if RB5 may not prioritize exhibitionary display, it does nonetheless emphasize materiality.
 It approaches objects as aesthetic touchstones, historical pointers and functional infrastructures alike.
 It addresses the look of thought, the traction of theory, the promises of sustainability in contemporary art, within Palestine and beyond.